DjakaIT/Travel-Journal-React-VIte-/README.md

 # Travel journal React(VIte)
 My first React project, powered on Vite, fully by myself.
 This is a solution to a solo project I was given to do on Scrimba.
-Scrimba is a widely used platform to lear or sharpen coding skills.
+Scrimba is a widely used platform to learn or sharpen coding skills.

 ## Requirements
 * Use .map() and props